hashicorp/terraform-provider-aws/website/docs/d/route53_resolver_firewall_config.html.markdown

 ## Example Usage

-The following example shows how to get a firewall config using the VPC id.
+The following example shows how to get a firewall config using the VPC ID.

 ```terraform
 data "aws_route53_resolver_firewall_config" "example" {